 You’ll work independently on your research project, with guidance from an academic.

-You’re assessed on written reports, laboratory practical classes and group and individual assignments, which may involve oral presentations.
+- Group and individual assignments, which may involve oral presentations

 Information for international students